LogoLogo

 Overview

-Traffic Monitor object detection events are generated by the connected sensors by performing object detection to identify instances of roadway users such as cars, bikes, pedestrians, and more.
+Traffic Monitor object detection events are generated by the connected sensors by performing to identify instances of roadway users such as cars, bikes, pedestrians, and more.
 Additional data and metadata may also be added via other sensors and processes to create an event payload.

 Hardware and Software